sfmth/passman/README.md

 Reliability is ensured by RAID 1 and series of checksums using SHA256, user data is stored in a few microSD cards that are acccessed via RAID1 to ensure reliability with an option to create an external backup.

+highly reliable password manager

 ## Dev setup
 pi pico connected via usb to a computer
 IDE: Thonny
 Microsd to SPI module connected to pi pico's spi port

 ### TODO
  [ ] fix encrypt_loop for data with more than 32 letters
-[ ] password right now can be reset by removing a file on the sd card
+ [ ] password right now can be reset by removing a file on the sd card [ ] powerloss in the middle of operation
+ [ ] Learn more about ZFS